scylladb/scylla-monitoring/docs/source/install/start_all.rst

 **--version** print the current Scylla-Monitoring stack version, and exit.

 **-l** local.
 Use the host network.
-This is important when one of the containers need access to an application that runs on the host.
+This is important when one of the containers needs access to an application that runs on the host.
 For example, when Scylla Manager runs on the localhost next to the monitoring.
-Because the monitoring applications run inside containers by default their local IP address (127.0.0.1) is the container local IP address.
+Because the monitoring applications run inside containers by default, their local IP address (127.0.0.1) is the container's local IP address.
 You cannot use port mapping when using the ``-l`` flag

 **-A bind-to-ip-address** Bind the listening-address to an explicit IP address.

 **-D encapsulate docker param** Allows passing additional parameters to all the docker containers.
+For example, to start the monitoring containers with a specific network driver use -D "--net=network_name".

 **--auto-restart** When set, Docker will automatically restart all the services inside the containers in case of a failure.